Queenstown Trail

-The Queenstown Trail is a cycle and walking trail funded as one of the projects of the New Zealand Cycle Trail (NZCT) system in Otago, New Zealand.
+The Queenstown Trail is a network of cycle and walking trails, initially funded as one of the projects of the New Zealand Cycle Trail (NZCT) system in Otago, New Zealand.
 It links the towns of Queenstown, Arrowtown, the suburb of Jack's Point and the area of Gibbston.
-It is at least 130 km in length but is not linear and instead follows the terrain often near rivers and lakes to link key places in a series of tracks that also access public land.
-In some places it also passes through private land such as working farms and users are encouraged to stay on the trail.
+The network of trails is at least 130 km in length, following the terrain often near rivers and lakes to link key places.
+In some places trails pass through private land such as working farms and users are encouraged to stay on the trail.

 The trail is a joint venture between the Government, Queenstown Lakes District Council and the Queenstown Trails Trust.

 Routes

 Popular routes are listed below and can be started and finished in either direction: